aetting/lm-diagnostics/README.md

 # LM diagnostics

-This repository contains the diagnostic datasets and experimental code for 'What BERT is not'.
+This repository contains the diagnostic datasets and experimental code for 'What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models', by Allyson Ettinger.

 # Diagnostic test data